VRCGame/FSD-Documentation/Login.md

     </tr>
 </table>

-Once that handshake is complete, VRC/Euroscope will [add a client.](addclient.md)
+Once that handshake is complete, The client will
+[add a client.](addclient.md)